 - Instant Pot Mushroom Stroganoff - a beautiful dish that's full of incredible savory flavors and a perfect vegetarian entree!

-Once you make this Vegetarian Black Eyed Peas recipe in your pressure cooker, you’ll never go back to stove top again!
-It’s so quick ad easy and FULL of flavor!
+Once you make this Vegetarian Black Eyed Peas recipe in your pressure cooker, you'll never go back to stove top again!
+It's so quick ad easy and FULL of flavor!
+If you love it as much as I do make sure to share it with your friends on Facebook and Pin it to make it again soon.

 - 1 tablespoon (1 tablespoon) Ghee, or Oil